Collaborative Learning via Prediction Consensus: Design of trust weights

-In the following paragraph, we provide the rationale behind our design of trust weights.
+\paragraph{Confidence weighting.} In the following paragraph, we discuss the choice of the weights $\beta_i^{(t)}$ in \eqref{w-calculation-1}.
 Specifically, we incorporate confidence weighting into the pairwise cosine similarity calculation to emulate the construction of a transition matrix based on a known consensus distribution.

-\textbf{Ideal trust.} To obtain a trust matrix with desired properties, we can first construct an intermediate transition matrix $\bm{\Phi}$ from pairwise cosine similarities of the agents' predictions on $\XSv$ (with row normalization).
+Let us start by outlining an idealized trust calculation that effectively down-weighs agents with low quality data.
+We first construct an intermediate transition matrix $\bm{\Phi}$ from pairwise cosine similarities of the agents' predictions on $\XSv$ (with row normalization).
 For the low-quality node $b$, we will have $\phi_{jb}$ being the lowest value in the $j$-th row, for any $j\neq b$.
 According to Proposition~\ref{claim-arbitrary low importance on b}, in order to have low importance of low-quality workers in the consensus, we need to set the overall trust that $b$ receives to be the lowest among all the nodes.
-To achieve this, we need to assign the trust of regular workers towards the low-quality worker to a very small value, as it is difficult to alter self-confidence.
-If the consensus importance weight is known, one can easily calculate the corresponding trust matrix $w_{jb}=\phi_{jb}\min\left(1,\frac{\pi(b)}{\pi(j)}\frac{\phi_{bj}}{\phi_{jb}}\right)$, which is a classical result from metropolis chains~\citep{levin2008markov} (also see Appendix~\ref{appendix-proof-spiky-diagonals}).
-We will have $w_{jb}<\phi_{jb}$ for $j\neq b$, as $\frac{\pi(b)}{\pi(j)}$ should be sufficiently small.
+To achieve this, we need to assign the trust of regular workers towards the low-quality workers to a very small value, as it is difficult to alter self-confidence.
+If the consensus importance weight is known, one can easily calculate the corresponding trust matrix